Best Side Sleeper Pillow of 2021

 The Sleep Artisan Luxury Side Sleeper Pillow was only lost to our favorite by a smidge; we love this pillow too.
 The long crescent shape rolled accommodatingly along with our lead tester, who tends to sleep with all the restfulness of a horizontal tornado.
 We really like the fill, which nicely fills the cover even when adjusted to be thinner.
 The sideband that helps keep its shape is also softer than the Honeydew pillow, which is a nice benefit.

 Although the Sleep Artisan pillow is made from high-quality materials, these materials can only be spot washed, which is a bit of a disappointment.
 Some testers also wished this pillow was a touch firmer when thinned down, but even so, it is still one of our favorite pillows.
-We recommend this pillow if you tend to be restless, as this pillow will roll with you rather than rolling off the bed, and can be folded and tucked nicely if you want a firmer or thicker spot in the middle of the night.
+We recommend this pillow if you tend to be restless, as this one will roll with you rather than rolling off the bed and can be folded and tucked nicely if you want a firmer or thicker spot in the middle of the night.

 The Tempurpedic Tempur-Ergo Cooling Neck Pillow is definitely the firmest pillow we tested, and for those that really like supportive pillows, it's the way to go.
 Tempurpedic has a history of making quality memory foam pillows and mattresses, and this pillow is no exception.
 Despite it being a solid block of memory foam, this pillow is plenty cool, whereas some memory foam pillows can be total heat sinks.